Sz0gun/learn-2-learn/README.md

 ### Key Features (Planned)

 - **PDF Processing**:
-  - Extract text and images from PDF files for further processing.

 - **Text-to-Speech (TTS)**:
-  - Convert extracted text from PDF files into speech, providing users with an audio output.

 - **Image Enhancement**:
-  - Improve the quality of extracted images using the Real-ESRGAN model for high-resolution output.

 - **User Interaction via Telegram**:
   - Users will interact with the bot by sending PDF files through Telegram.
 The bot will process the files and return enhanced images and text-to-speech results.
 - **Conversation Context with OpenAI**:
-  - Use OpenAI's GPT model to maintain conversation context and allow users to answer quiz questions with feedback on their responses.

 ### Technical Stack & Setup